ruby-amqp/rubybunny.info/articles/getting_started.md

  * [AMQP 0.9.1 Model Explained](http://www.rabbitmq.com/tutorials/amqp-concepts.html).
 A simple 2 page long introduction to the AMQP Model concepts and features.
 Understanding the AMQP 0.9.1 Model will make a lot of other documentation, both for Bunny and RabbitMQ itself, easier to follow.
 With this guide, you don't have to waste hours of time reading the whole specification.
- * [Connecting to the broker](/articles/connecting_to_broker/).
+ * [Connecting to the broker](/articles/connecting.html).
 This guide explains how to connect to an RabbitMQ and how to integrate Bunny into standalone and Web applications.
- * [Queues and Consumers](/articles/queues/).
+ * [Queues and Consumers](/articles/queues.html).
 This guide focuses on features that consumer applications use heavily.
- * [Exchanges and Publishers](/articles/exchanges/).
+ * [Exchanges and Publishers](/articles/exchanges.html).
 This guide focuses on features that producer applications use heavily.
- * [Patterns and Use Cases](/articles/patterns_and_use_cases/).
-This guide focuses implementation of [common messaging patterns](http://www.eaipatterns.com/) using AMQP 0.9.1 Model features as building blocks.
- * [Error Handling and Recovery](/articles/error_handling/).
+ * [Error Handling and Recovery](/articles/error_handling.html).
 This guide explains how to handle protocol errors, network failures and other things that may go wrong in real world projects.

-If you are migrating your application from earlier versions of Bunny (0.7.x and 0.8.x), to 0.9.x and later, there is the [Bunny 0.9 migration guide](/articles/09_migration) to help you.

 ## Tell Us What You Think!